-In the Group as a whole, a total of around 22 staff members are fully dedicated to internal controls in 2015.
+In the Group as a whole, the equivalent of 26 staff members were fully dedicated to internal controls in 2016.

-The manager in charge of this function has direct access to the Chairperson of the Audit Committee with whom he confers independently in the context of Audit Committee meeting preparations.
-The fact that he reports directly to the Chairman and Chief Executive Officer ensures he enjoys the required authority within the Company.
+The manager in charge of this function at Group level has direct access to the Chairperson of the Audit Committee with whom he confers independently in the context of Audit Committee meeting preparations.

+The manager in charge of this function at Group level reports directly to the Chairman and Chief Executive Officer, which ensures he/she enjoys the required authority within the Company.